calKU0/Shopli/README.md

 # Shopli

+> 🎓 Status: Academic Project — developed as part of Mobile Application Programming at University of Economics in Carcow.

 **Shopli** is a responsive Progressive Web App (PWA) built with Angular, designed to help users plan and manage their shopping trips more efficiently.

 ## 🌟 Features